 If you were writing a feature about the organisation of football violence by fans from rival clubs you could focus on one group of hooligans.
 The feature could say that West Ham and Fulham hooligans organise themselves very differently and come from different backgrounds.

-The individual group you have focused in on is not an example of everyone you are writing about but an example of one group within your
+The individual group you have focused in on is not an example of everyone you are writing about but an example of one group within your subject.

 5. The delayed/drop intro